History of Science Museum

 Please click on the thumbnails below to enlarge:

 The accessible toilet is on the basement level.
-It is reached through the small basement gallery (B on floor plan) opposite the exit from the Special Exhibitions Gallery (C).
-Please see floor plan for details.
+It is reached through the small basement gallery opposite the exit from the Special Exhibitions Gallery.

 Please click on the thumbnail below to enlarge: